- » Key resources and services

 The objectives of the MSOAP program are to:

-- increase and improve access to medical services for rural, remote and Indigenous populations
+- increase and improve access to medical services for rural, remote and Aboriginal and Torres Strait Islander populations

-- support health professionals to provide outreach services to rural, remote and Indigenous communities
+- support health professionals to provide outreach services to rural, remote and Aboriginal and Torres Strait Islander communities

 - encourage collaboration between health services and health professionals in the community to maintain continuity of patient care